 Financial contracts and other synthetic assets such as derivatives serve as a vital backbone to the incumbent financial system.
 It is estimated that over $540 trillion in financial derivatives are currently outstanding, making the derivatives market the largest financial market in the world by a wide margin.

-UMA Protocol is a decentralized protocol creating globally accessible financial markets on Ethereum.
-In other words, UMA establishes a generalized framework for creating synthetic assets on Ethereum.
-They accomplish this through two core components:
+UMA – short for Universal Market Access – is a decentralized protocol creating globally accessible financial markets on Ethereum.
+UMA establishes a generalized framework for creating synthetic assets on Ethereum.
+They accomplish this through:

 - A Framework for Self-Enforcing Financial Contracts